 - possible seventh year as Visiting Assistant Professor of English, after completion of the Ph.D. (competitive basis).

 Fellows who have completed the Qualifying Exams may teach literature courses, and they will be given no teaching duties for one year (either 5th or 6th Year) as Research Fellows while writing the dissertation.
 The Department’s Graduate Committee annually reviews the progress of all doctoral candidates, and a finding of inadequate progress toward the degree may be cause for revoking Fellowship support.
 The seventh year of support as Visiting Assistant Professor is contingent on the completion and successful defense of the Ph.D. dissertation.
 These appointments will be competitive.
-The Guide to English Graduate Study details the full course of studies and the provisions and processes for advancing to the Ph.D.
+The Handbook to English Graduate Study details the full course of studies and the provisions and processes for advancing to the Ph.D.

 - 6310 Advanced Literary Studies (required of all doctoral candidates)